 There are all sorts of fun things you can do with Google’s autocomplete function.
 You can start typing strings of words and see what pops up.
 (I just tried “what do people” and Google suggested “see in Birdbox?”)
 You can play Google Feud, which is more fun than you might expect.
-You can also read this or watch this:
+You can also read this:

 But if you hate fun and would rather be frustrated, then start a query with the words, “Schools should teach” and be prepared to be blown away by the sheer number of problems people think schools should attempt to fix (which is weird, considering how many of those same people seem to have little faith in schools’ ability to teach anything).